For Our Student Clients

 The best way to improve your writing is to write early and write often.
 Refer to the strategies presented in the handouts below to jumpstart a productive writing process.

 Backwards Outlining (PDF)

 Creating and Organizing Argument

 Use the following handouts to assess your argument’s organization.

-Conclusions Template (PDF)
+Structuring Conclusions (PDF)

 Writers use outside sources to substantiate their arguments but also to enter into a particular conversation.
 When you write, imagine yourself entering a conversation with the authors of the texts that you discuss.

 To effectively enter the conversation, you must do two things: frame the evidence within your own argument and attribute the idea or quotation to the correct source.
 The following resources can help you accomplish both goals.